 The Burmese invaders really demolished the empire to the ground, and all the temples and statues were completely destroyed.

 The ruins there really hold little meaning for the every day life of the people today.

-They were left for a long time, and becasue of the lack of workers and monks to look after them, they were very vulnerable.
+They were left for a long time, and because of the lack of workers and monks to look after them, they were very vulnerable.

 This resulted in looting and treasure hunting.

-The majority of ancient Buddha statues’ heads have been chopped off and sold to rich people overseas, and there are very few stupas today without holes caused by explorative treasure hunters.
+The majority of ancient Buddha statues’ heads have been chopped off and sold to rich people overseas, and there are very few stupas today without holes caused by exploitative treasure hunters.